-This, and the other issues with our food supply, is why the current generation of children is estimated to live shorter lives than their parents.
+This, and the other issues with our food supply, are why the current generation of children is estimated to live shorter lives than their parents.
 This is serious.
-PLEASE STOP FEEDING YOUR KIDS SUGARY PROCESSED FOODS!
+Please stop feeding your kids sugar-processed foods!
 You are ruining their health—and their future—with every bite.

 These are full of omega-6s, are often rancid, and wreak havoc on your health.

-From cross-contamination to the prevalent use of highly refined seed and vegetable oils to disgusting food handling practices, you need to do everything you can to eat out as little as possible.
+From cross-contamination to the prevalent use of highly refined seed and vegetable oils to disgusting food-handling practices, you need to do everything you can to eat out as little as possible.

-Do this: Buy organic, and if you can find it, grass-fed full-fat dairy products.
+Do this: Buy organic, and if you can find it, grass-fed, full-fat dairy products.

-And go light on the cheese.
+and go light on the cheese.

 Just do it.

-13. Skip Meals Regularly.
+13. Skip meals regularly.
 Don't Snack

-How Much Food Should You Eat On A Paleo Diet?
+How Much Food Should You Eat on a Paleo Diet?

-There's no simple answer here.
+There needs to be a more complex answer here.
 You should eat what you should eat based on your goals.

-It's this: You have to eat REAL FOOD.
+It's this: You have to eat real food.

 A Rough Guide

-The first thing you have to do to get control over the calories you eat is stop snacking.
+The first thing you have to do to get control over the calories you eat is to stop snacking.

-Snacking also messes up your hunger levels by spiking insulin levels, which has you going through the day with chronically elevated blood glucose levels.
+Snacking also messes up your hunger by spiking insulin levels, which has you going through the day with chronically elevated blood glucose levels.